-For each observer two detection distances were recorded for each test condition and a total of ten observers were employed.
-The average detection distance for the reflectors and two levels of light output against the glare source are given in Table 4.
+The average detection distance for the reflectors and two levels of light output against the glare source are given in Table 4, for observers closing in on the bicycle with 35 km/h.

 Not only is early detection of the rider by the approaching driver important but also recognition at an early stage.
-Early recognition of the rider can be important since for safety the driver needs to know the likely behaviour of the road, user he is about to overtake.
+Early recognition of the rider can be important since for safety the driver needs to know the likely behaviour of the road user he is about to overtake.
 In further tests the distances at which observers were certain that a cyclist was present were used as a measure of effectiveness.
-Since the motion of the cyclist on the cycle was though to provide important cues to recognition a test cyclist rode the bicycle on rollers.
-The rollers were positioned 3 m to the side of the opposing head-lamps so the rear of the bicycle was facing the observer on the range.
-The control was the test bicycle and rider wearing a dark jacket with a bright lamp (giving a steady output of 11 cd) and a small mudguard reflector attached to the bicycle.
-The glare source was identical to the one described above.
+Since the motion of the cyclist on the cycle was tought to provide important cues to recognition a test cyclist rode the bicycle on rollers.
 The options were a commercially available flashing amber lamp designed to be attached to the cyclist's clothing, a reflective jacket, a reflective shoulder and waistbelt, a reflective spacer and a set of pedal reflectors.
-Each of the options was tested in turn in conjunction with the control, i.e. rear light and mudguard reflector.
-To obtain the detection distance the observer indicated when he had first detected the conspicuity aid while driving down the range and then released the accelerator (so stopping the distance counter) when he or she felt confident that a cyclist and no other road user or object was being observed.
+Each of the options was tested in turn in conjuction with the control, i.e. rear light and mudguard reflector.
 The average detection and recognition distances based on results from six subjects are given in Table 5.